Police say alcohol possible factor in crash at M-115 and Division Street

-CADILLAC — One person was hospitalized Thursday evening after being involved in a collision between two vehicles at the corner of M-115 and Division Street.
+CADILLAC — One person was hospitalized Thursday evening after being involved in a collision between two vehicles at the intersection of M-115 and Division Street in Wexford County.

 Emergency crews responded to the scene around 5 p.m. and immediately began diverting traffic around the crash.
 Crews alternated vehicle traffic north and south through a single lane while the roadway was cleared.